communitiesuk/epb-ecaas-aws-infrastructure/README.md

 docs.

-## Setup making changes to ci
+## Making changes to ci
 1. From root `cd ci`
-2. Follow the steps from making changes to ecaas-infrastructure only change the profile to ecaas-ci (or whatever AWS profile name you have the ci account set for)
+2. Follow the steps from applying Terraform changes to ecaas-infrastructure, but use your profile for the ecaas-ci account, e.g. `just set-profile ecaas-ci`
-3. Download the latest version of the .auto.tfVars from AWS using the just cmd  `tfvars-get-for-ci`
+3. Download the latest version of `.auto.tfvars` from AWS using the just command `tfvars-get-for-ci`
-4. If you make changes to .auto.tfVars remember to upload it back to AWS `tfvars-put-for-ci`
+4. If you make changes to `.auto.tfvars` remember to upload it back to AWS using `tfvars-put-for-ci`

+## Setting up tfstate management (Initial setup only)

+__Note__: Do not do this if the infrastructure state management exists already - only for use in fresh AWS accounts

+Before starting to terraform the infrastructure of an environment, you will need to set up an S3 bucket and DynamoDB table, so that terraform can store / lock the state.

+The infrastructure used for an S3 backend is defined in the `/state-init` directory:

+1. `cd /state-init`

+2. Initialize your Terraform enivronment
+   `aws-vault exec {profile_name_for_AWS_environment} -- terraform init`

+   Example:
+   `aws-vault exec ecaas-newaccount -- terraform init`

+3. Create infrastructure
+   `aws-vault exec {profile_name_for_AWS_environment} -- terraform apply`

+   Example:
+   `aws-vault exec ecaas-newaccount -- terraform apply`